Regie-Daquioag/TumblrFeed/README.md

 The following **required** user stories are complete:

-- [x ] User can scroll through a feed of images returned from the Tumblr API (5pts)
+- [x] User can scroll through a feed of images returned from the Tumblr API (5pts)

 The following **optional** user stories are implemented: